How to Clean and Care for a Felt Stetson Hat

 After the powder has absorbed the stain, brush it away with a soft-bristled brush.
 If the hat is a dark color, it'll take several brushings to get rid of the excess powder (and, hopefully, the oil).
 Repeat if needed.

 Storing a Felt Stetson Hat

-If you do not need to wear your Stetson felt hat for a while, store your hat upside down so the brim will keep its shape, and pack away in a covered hat box to ward off dust.
+If you don't need to wear your Stetson felt hat for a while, store it upside down so the brim will keep its shape, and pack it away in a covered hat box to ward off dust.
 To prevent damage from insects, add a bag of cedar shavings or lavender to the box.
-Hats should be kept in a conditioned space that is not overly hot or humid.
-Never store your Stetson in an attic or basement where temperatures and humidity tend to fluctuate.
+Hats should be kept in a conditioned space that isn't overly hot or humid.
+Never store your Stetson in an attic or basement, where temperatures and humidity levels tend to fluctuate.

-If you have a vintage Stetson or other felt hat, a professional milliner may be able to help you restore it and repair damage.
+If you have a vintage Stetson or another felt hat, a professional milliner may be able to help you restore it and repair damage.
 Interior sweatbands and outside trim can be easily replaced.
-A fur felt hat can be resized down about one full size, but increasing the size is not simple.
+A fur felt hat can be sized down about one full size, but increasing the size isn't simple.
 A milliner may be able to stretch the hat a little, but it will eventually go back to its original size due to the blocking done during the making of the hat.
 Always consult a professional before attempting any major changes or repairs to your hat.

 Treating Stains on a Felt Stetson Hat